m5stack/m5-docs/docs/en/core/basic.md

 **The M5Stack BASIC** is a black development kit based on **ESP32** chip composed of a black M5Core and a Bottom Base board.
 You can even program The M5Stack BASIC through Blockly, Arduino or MicroPython.
 The black core is a basic kit and **it does not own any MEMS chip(like MPU9250...)**.

-There is a Bottom board on the back of M5Core.
+This is a [Bottom board](en/base/core_bottom) on the back of M5Core.
 It's designed for expanding gpio on M-Bus besides I2S Pins(GPIO0, GPIO12, GPIO13, GPIO15, GPIO34)for DIY.
 Each gpio on M-Bus is expanded as pin and port for convenience and flexibility.

 <img src="assets/img/product_pics/core/basic/basic_07.png" width="350" height="350"><img src="assets/img/product_pics/core/basic/basic_08.png" width="350" height="350">